UGA Jimmy B. Parker Scholarship

 Named in honor of Jimmy B. Parker, whose legacy of service to the genealogical community covered more than 50 years, this full-tuition scholarship will be awarded to an individual who has demonstrated commitment to genealogical excellence and community involvement.
 The scholarship originated in 2012.

-The scholarship recipient will receive full tuition to the Salt Lake Institute of Genealogy 2020 or the 2020 SLIG Academy for Professionals.
-Applications will be accepted beginning April 8, 2019, with winners announced after July 1, 2019.
+The scholarship recipient will receive full tuition to the Salt Lake Institute of Genealogy 2025 or 2025 SLIG Spring Virtual.
+Applications will be accepted beginning January 1, 2024, with winners announced on July 1, 2024.

 How to Apply

 Please use the form at the bottom of this page to submit your application no later than May 1, 2024.
 Questions may be directed to email@example.com.

 - A one-page essay detailing how the Salt Lake Institute of Genealogy will enhance your ability to serve or prepare you to give back to the genealogical community, following Jimmy B. Parker’s example.